Henrik Kalteisen: The Archbishop

 The Cathedral of Nidaros, c.
 1830, painting by Mathias F. Dalager.

 After the death of Archbishop Aslak Bolt in 1450 it came down between the Cathedral Chapter, the King and the Pope in a dispute over the right of succession to the throne of the Archbishop in Nidaros.
 The Chapter had immediately chosen the canon, Olav Trondsson, as the successor.
 The King of Denmark and Norway, Christian I of Denmark, protested the election.
 He wanted his follower Marcellus of Skálholt as the archbishop.
 He and the Cathedral Chapter took their dispute to an arbitration court and the court invalidated the election of Olav Trondsson.
 Under the pressure from the King, the chapter then voted for Marcellus.
 But the choice was rejected by Pope Nicholas V because Marcellus was considered to be a swindler and adventurer.
 On 27 February 1452, the Pope settled the matter with the appointment of Henrik Kalteisen to keep his own man in the Church of Norway.
 Kalteisen paid for this appointment 800 florins and a few other smaller amounts to the Papal Chamber.

 In the summer of 1452 Kalteisen travelled to first Copenhagen and then Bergen.
 In Copenhagen, he was welcomed by the King.
 But, as soon as Kalteisen was gone, Christian I declared in his letters that he would not accept him as the Archbishop of Nidaros.
 Calling him "irreligious", he considered the rumors of his holiness and education to be exaggerated.
-Meanwhile, in Bergen, Kalteisen spent the winter of 1452 and 1453 administrating his new archbisphoric.
+Meanwhile, in Bergen, Kalteisen spent the winter of 1452 and 1453 administrating his new archbishopric.
 Most of his time was spent on numerous legal issues of the church in Norway and the parish business from Iceland, where he was known as Hinrik Kaldajárn in Icelandic.
 On the morning of Pentecost Sunday, 20 May 1453, he was solemnly consecrated in Nidaros.
 He was well received by the Cathedral Chapter there but a couple of Norwegian monasteries did not wish to be under his jurisdiction.